911 calls reveal panic as Florida high school massacre unfolded

 And one man called 911 on behalf of a woman whose two daughters were in the high school – one of them was hiding in a classroom and the other was hiding in the auditorium.
 The mother was speaking on the phone to one of the girls who said she’d heard shots being fired.
 Confusion ensued as someone entered the room and the mother could be heard in the background saying, “Stay together … I love you, I love you, it’s Mom.
 Lord God.
 Lord God.”

-It was later determined that it was police who had entered the room.
+It was later determined on the call that it was police who had entered the room.

 Shooting suspect Nikolas Cruz, was formally charged Wednesday with 17 counts each of premeditated murder and attempted murder.
 The Broward County grand jury announced the 34-count indictment for Cruz, who police said opened fire inside the high school in Parkland.
 The attempted murder charges were for the 17 other people injured in the mass shooting.